Associate Professor | Director of Choirs | Coordinator of Undergraduate Studies in Music (BA) and Music Education (BS) (on sabbatical fall 2017)

 Haydn Hall 304

-Classes: Case Choirs, Choral Music Education, Student Teaching, Sociology of Music Education
+Classes: Case Choirs, Choral Music Education, Conducting, Student Teaching, Sociology of Music Education

 Degree: PhD, Choral Music Education and Conducting, Florida State University.
 MM, Conducting, Boston University.
 BME, Florida State University.

 Education: PhD, Choral Music Education and Conducting, Florida State University MM, Conducting, Boston University BME, Florida State University

 Matthew L. Garrett, Associate Professor of Music Education, Director of Choirs and Coordinator of Undergraduate Studies in Music and Music Education, joined the faculty at Case Western Reserve University in 2009.
 He teaches undergraduate and graduate level courses in music education (Conducting, Choral Methods and Materials, Student Teaching Seminar and Sociology of Music Education) and he directs the Case Concert Choir.
 Garrett also facilitates a vocal skills and pedagogy course, University Chorale, and he supervises undergraduate and graduate student teachers Garrett also serves as faculty advisor for the Case Men’s Glee Club, the oldest student organization on campus (founded in 1897 at the Case Institute of Technology).
 Most recently, he has worked with the University Center for Innovation in Teaching and Education (UCITE) as Faculty Facilitator for the Learning Fellows program.